Debbieliang9/torchMojiBot/lambda/README.md

 Before uploading to AWS Lambda, you need to replace the credential placeholders in `lambda_function.py` with yours.

-If you deployed the model with SageMaker, in `sagemaker/lambda_function.py`, provide your Slack bot user's OAuth access token and Slack app's signing secret (lines 12 and 14).
+If you deployed the model on SageMaker, in `sagemaker/lambda_function.py`, provide your Slack bot user's OAuth access token and Slack app's signing secret (lines 12 and 14).
 They can be found by clicking the Slack app name in your [app directory](https://api.slack.com/apps).
 Also, replace the `EndpointName` on line 44 with your Sagemaker endpoint name.

-If you deployed the model with Algorithmia, in `algorithmia/lambda_function.py`, in addition to the Slack credentials above, provide your Algorithmia API key and path to your deployed model (lines 17 and 19).
+If you deployed the model on Algorithmia, in `algorithmia/lambda_function.py`, in addition to the Slack credentials above, provide your Algorithmia API key and path to your deployed model (lines 17 and 19).

 Run `cd package && zip -r9 ${OLDPWD}/function.zip . && cd ${OLDPWD}`.

-If you deployed the model with SageMaker, run `cd sagemaker && zip -g ${OLDPWD}/function.zip lambda_function.py && cd ${OLDPWD}`.
+If you deployed the model on SageMaker, run `cd sagemaker && zip -g ${OLDPWD}/function.zip lambda_function.py && cd ${OLDPWD}`.

-If you deployed the model with Algorithmia, run `cd algorithmia && zip -g ${OLDPWD}/function.zip lambda_function.py && cd ${OLDPWD}`.
+If you deployed the model on Algorithmia, run `cd algorithmia && zip -g ${OLDPWD}/function.zip lambda_function.py && cd ${OLDPWD}`.

 For SageMaker deployment, before creating the Lambda function, you need to create an IAM policy that allows the function to invoke SageMaker endpoints.
 1. Go to the IAM [policy](https://console.aws.amazon.com/iam/home?ad=c&cp=bn&p=iam#/policies) and click "Create policy".